developerhackathon2021/developerhackathon2021/README.md

    * `destinationDelivery.destinationServerId` -> the `instanceId` value copied at step 3.
    ![Create a Destination](pictures/hackStep3.png?raw=true)
 7. Run this `POST` API call.
-   Your output response should be similar to this one:
+   Your output response should be similar to this one - you've just created a destination that will show up in the mobile category from Adobe Experience Platform UI
    ![Create a Destination Response](pictures/hackStep33.png?raw=true)
    From the successful response (201, Created) `Body` copy the `instanceId` value, since we will use it in the next step.
 8. To check your destination was correctly created, open `[Step4] Get destination` API call.